 Poshmark deposits my profits directly into my bank account.
 Even better buyers pay for shipping (unlike on eBay), which allows me to keep even more of my profit.

-I’m still using a local consignment shop to supplement my Poshmark sales.
-If you don’t have a consignment shop near you, I would strong suggest signing up for and dowloading the Poshmark app today.
-(If you use my code NXIEL you’ll get $5 and so will I!)
+If you don’t have a consignment shop near you, I would strongly suggest signing up for and downloading the Poshmark app today.
+(If you use my code SUDDENLYFRUGAL you’ll get $5 and so will I!)

-Now onto my general advice for consigning your clothes.
+Now onto my general advice for how to consign clothes.

 Many people that I’ve talked to have no idea how to get started with consigning clothes–how to do it and where to do it.
 That’s why I’ve decided to pull together all the advice about consigning clothing in one post.

-2. Keep a sense of your clothing’s fashion sense.
+Keep a sense of your clothing’s fashion sense

 Many thrift and consignment shops have guidelines that spell out exactly what brands sell well in their stores.
 Not surprisingly, the ones with the biggest name recognition are top of the must-have list at consignment shops.
 These include: